Scroll down, or use the links below to jump to the right section, to find out all you need to know about studying with us at Redbridge College.

 At Redbridge College we embrace and celebrate the diversity of our student body and the different cultures everyone brings to the college.
 We work hard to ensure that everyone can access our services fairly and that nobody is discriminated against on grounds of age, disability, nationality, gender, marital status, race, religious beliefs or sexual orientation.

 Students with learning, social or communication difficulties, or those with practical or sensory disabilities, medical or other needs can access a range of support.
 This includes general and specialist assessment and screening, one-to-one study mentoring and special examination arrangements.
 We also offer general in-class support and specialist support for those with hearing impairments.

 Redbridge College is fully accessible with lifts, automatic doors and specialist facilities for wheelchair users.
 Accessible toilets and shower facilities are available on each level of the building.
 For more information please contact Additional Learning Support on 020 8548 7442.

 All our students are assigned a PLA, who will work with you to help set targets and give you the support you need to achieve your goals.
 Your targets will be regularly reviewed to ensure that you remain challenged and up-to-date with your work.

-The Learner Financial Support team offers information, advice and guidance to students on financial aid including:
+The Learner Services team offers information, advice and guidance to students on financial aid including:

 16-19 Bursary Fund